 There are two requisites for enrollment in EDUC/PSY 6600 (Statistical Foundations; formerly Research Design and Analysis I).

-- Co-enrollment or successful completion of EDUC/PSYCH 6570, which is a graduate level course in research methods: EDUC 6570, PSYC 6560, COMD 6230, HDFS 6031, HDFS 6380, PEP 6810, or SPED 6700.
+- Co-enrollment or successful completion of any of the following graduate level courses in research methods: EDUC 6570, PSYC 6560, COMD 6230, HDFS 6031, HDFS 6380, PEP 6810, or SPED 6700.
 Alternative graduate-level research methods courses must have approval to be counted as a prerequisite for EDUC/PSY 6600.

 - Passing a pretest.
 EDUC/PSY 6600 is a graduate-level statistics course that requires prior knowledge of basic statistical concepts.
 In EDUC/PSY 6600, students are required not only to read research findings and understand the analyses used, but also learn how to independently conduct statistical analyses of their data at a higher level.
 Students without exposure to or mastery of basic statistical concepts typically struggle with the content of EDUC/PSY 6600 and place an undue burden on the instructor, who must help them learn concepts they should have mastered previously.
 As an additional consequence, other students are disadvantaged because the time the instructor spends on remediation detracts from the time necessary to teach the objectives of EDUC/PSY 6600.